Git Worktree

 Integration with Workflows

-Section titled “/workflows:review”Instead of always creating a worktree:
+Section titled “/ce:review”Instead of always creating a worktree:

 1. Ask: "How do you want to work?
 1. New branch on current worktree (live work) 2.
 Worktree (parallel work)"